Beyond Dirty Paper Coding for Multi-Antenna Broadcast Channel with Partial CSIT: A Rate-Splitting Approach: Problem Formulation

-Note that the overall ER of the common stream specified in (\ref{eq: 1-DPCRS common}) with minimization outside the ER of each user is intractable since the precoder of all fading states are required to be jointly designed.
-To remove the inter-block dependency, we consider its lower bound by moving minimization inside of the ER based on the inequality \cite{RS2016hamdi}:
+Note that the overall ER of the common stream $\overline{R}_{c}^{\textrm{1-DPCRS}}$ specified in (\ref{eq: 1-DPCRS common}) with minimization outside the ER of each user is intractable since the precoders of all fading states are required to be jointly designed.
+To remove dependency among the channel instances, we consider its lower bound by moving minimization inside of the ER based on the inequality \cite{RS2016hamdi}: